nodegit/nodegit/README.md

 If you encounter problems while installing, you should try the Building from source instructions below.

+**Please note that nodegit is undergoing a large scale refactoring at the moment.** Please continue reporting bugs, but note that until the upcoming 0.1 release they are unlikely to be fixed.
+Older versions of the API will not be supported.

 ## Building from source. ##

 Minimum dependencies: